-When the executive orders of the Governor, in conjunction with health officials, expires on June 30, 2021, specific social distancing requirements will be eliminated for school settings and all school buildings as they return to full capacity.
-Social distancing will be done to the maximum extent possible.
-This includes for Summer programming in the district buildings, and when returning to school in the Fall of 2021.
-This plan is based on the current health and safety data, and will only be excepted in the instance of new directives that remove this discretion.
+When the executive orders of the Governor, in conjunction with health officials, expires on February 9th, 2022, social distancing will be done to the maximum extent possible.
+This includes for Summer programming in the district buildings, and when returning to school in the Fall of 2022.
+This plan is based on the current health and safety data, and will only be accepted in the instance of new directives that remove this discretion.